Oleg Tinkov: Tinkoff Bank

-On November 18, 2005, on Necker Island, owned by billionaire Richard Branson, Oleg Tinkov presented a draft or his proposal for a future bank.
+On November 18, 2005, on Necker Island, owned by billionaire Sir Richard Branson, Oleg Tinkov presented a draft or his proposal for a future bank.
 In 2006 he acquired the Moscow Himmashbank and based on it created an online bank, which was a first in Russia.
 Despite setbacks in attracting investment at the start of the project, during the crisis of 2008 the bank showed a 50-fold increase in profits.

 Tinkoff Credit Systems reduced costs at the expense of marketing which was non-standard for the banking sector and the widespread use of computer processing of the data instead of human labor.
 For a long time the bank did not attract deposits and used its own capital for lending.

 Tinkoff's technology platform played a major role in its growth.
 The IPO of the bank was listed as one of the largest deals in the 2013 Russian version of Forbes; Tinkov doubled his fortune and took position 1210 in the world ranking of billionaires.
 On 14 October 2013, TCS had its IPO and several days later Oleg Tinkov renounced his United States citizenship.

 In the beginning of 2015 Tinkoff Credit Systems changed its name to Tinkoff Bank.
 The simpler and more concise name was intended to better reflect the full range of financial institution services.

 As of February 2020 Tinkov owned 44% of the bank, and it remained his main project.

 In December 2020, Tinkov sold 5.3% of TCS Group for $325 million, reducing his stake to 35%.
 He announced his intention to spend part of this money ($200 million) to create a fund for the study of leukemia.

 In January 2021, his remaining shares were converted from class B to class A. As a result, the Tinkov family's voting rights in the group decreased from 84% to 35%.

 In February 2022, sanctions imposed on Russia as a result of their 2022 invasion of Ukraine heavily impacted the ruble and Tinkoff's shares crashed.
 Tinkov lost the majority of his net worth, retaining under $1 billion.